AgentSmithyAI/agentsmithy-agent/docs/tool-results-lazy-loading.md

 - Examples of proper usage scenarios are provided
 - Error messages reinforce the correct usage pattern

+### Duplicate Tool Calls
+The model might execute the same tool multiple times due to unclear result summaries.
+To prevent this:
+- Tool result summaries now correctly use actual argument names from each tool
+- Preview size increased from 200 to 500 characters for better context
+- Preview shows complete lines instead of cutting mid-line
+- Clear file paths and result counts in summaries help model understand what was executed

 ## Implementation Details

 ### 1. Tool Results Storage (`ToolResultsStorage`)